apptainer/apptainer-userdocs/contributing.rst

 ********************

 This is a huge endeavor, and your help would be greatly appreciated!
-Post to online communities about {Singularity}, and request that your distribution vendor, service provider, and system administrators include {Singularity} for you!
+Post to online communities about {Project}, and request that your distribution vendor, service provider, and system administrators include {Project} for you!

-{Singularity} Google Group
+{Project} Google Group
 ==========================

-If you have been using {Singularity} and having good luck with it, join our `Google Group <https://groups.google.com/g/singularity-ce>`_ and help out other users!
+If you have been using {Project} and having good luck with it, join our `Google Group <https://groups.google.com/g/singularity-ce>`_ and help out other users!

-{Singularity} on Slack
+{Project} on Slack
 ======================

 Many of our users come to Slack for quick help with an issue.
 You can